momiah/iOS-Test/readme.md

 All apps must work with iOS 8.4+.

-**Please be as creative as you can, from your pull request, you have up to 2 days to pass the test**.
+**Please be as creative as you can, you have up to 2 days to pass the test**.

 ## Networking
 Open the Xcode project in the **Tests/Networking/Fishrod Networking Test** folder